Temporal Entanglement Transitions in the Periodically Driven Ising Chain

 \textit{Model and Results.---} We consider the transverse-field Ising model (TFIM) with open boundary conditions, consisting of $L$ spin-$1/2$ particles with time-dependent Hamiltonian

 where $J$ is the Ising coupling, $h(t) = (h_0/2)\cos(\omega t)$ is the oscillating transverse field, and $\sigma_i^{\alpha}$ are Pauli matrices.
-We initialize the system in the ground state of the static Hamiltonian $\Hh_{\text{static}} = \Hh(t)|_{t=0}$ and evolve under $\Hh(t)$ using time-dependent variational principle (TDVP)~\cite{tdvp-1, tdvp-2, tdvp-3} for matrix product states (MPS)~\cite{schollwock2011density}, as implemented in the \texttt{ITensors} library~\cite{Fishman2022Aug} (see Supplemental Material (SM) for details~\cite{Supplemental}).
-Note that our results are independent of the specific choice of Floquet drive.
+We initialize the system in the ground state of the static Hamiltonian $\Hh_{\text{static}} = \Hh(t)|_{t=0}$ and evolve under $\Hh(t)$ using time-dependent variational principle (TDVP)~\cite{tdvp-1, tdvp-2, tdvp-3} for matrix product states (MPS)~\cite{schollwock2011density}, as implemented in the \texttt{ITensors} library~\cite{Fishman2022Aug} (see SM~\cite{Supplemental}).
+Note that our results are independent of the specific Floquet drive.

 Our primary focus is the entanglement dynamics of subsystem $A$, comprising the first $L_A$ spins.
 From the reduced density matrix $\rho_A = \text{Tr}_{\bar{A}}|\psi(t)\rangle\langle\psi(t)|$ ($\bar{A}$ is the remaining $L-L_A$ sites), we extract Schmidt values ${\lambda_i(t)}$ (which satisfies $\sum_i \lambda_i = 1$ at each instant of time $t$) and define the \textit{entanglement Hamiltonian} (EH) $\Hh_\text{ent}(t)$ via $\rho_A(t) \equiv e^{-\Hh_\text{ent}(t)}$~\cite{lihaldane,dalmonte2022entanglement}.
 Since they commute, the eigenstates are shared by $\Hh_{\text{ent}}(t)$ and $\rho_A(t)$ at each instant of time.
 We probe the dynamics of $\Hh_\text{ent}(t)$ by examining its instantaneous eigenspectrum, $\Hh_\text{ent}(t) |\lambda_n(t)\rangle = \epsilon_n(t) |\lambda_n(t)\rangle$, and the expectation values of subsystem operators within these states.
 Here, the index $n=0,1,2,\ldots$ labels the eigenstates with eigenvalues $\epsilon_n$ in ascending order, where $\epsilon_0$ denotes the ``ground-state" eigenvalue.
 The transformation $\lambda_n=e^{-\epsilon_n}$ gives the eigenvalues of the reduced density matrix $\rho_A$ (the Schmidt values), with $\lambda_0$ being the largest.
 Note that the reduced density matrix $\rho_A$ allows us to evaluate all R\'enyi entropies $S_n\left(\rho_A\right)=\frac{1}{1-n} \ln \left(\sum_{i=1}^r \lambda_i^n\right)$, where the min-entropy ($n \to \infty$) is given by $S_{\text{min}} = -\ln \lambda_0 = \epsilon_0$ (ground state energy of the EH).
 Moreover, a fictitious temperature $1/n$ can be associated to the EH (see Ref.~\cite{jha2025page}).